MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-android.md

 ### 1. Create a Firebase project

-The first step in integrating your application with Mobile Center Push is to integrate it with Firebase Cloud Messaging.
+The first step in integrating your application with App Center Push is to integrate it with Firebase Cloud Messaging.
 Start by creating a Firebase project in Google's [Firebase console](https://console.firebase.google.com).
 Sign in with your Google account and proceed to the console.
 To create a Firebase project, select the **add project** button.
 Next, enter a project name and select **Create Project**.

 Now that you've created a Firebase project, you must configure your application to receive Firebase notifications.
 On the side menu, select **Notifications** to navigate to the notifications page.
 To configure your application to receive notifications, select the Android logo (the button to the right of the one that says "iOS").